rundexter/documentation/source/includes/_modules.md

 this.log('Authenticated', dexter.provider('github').data('username');
 ```

 If your module has identified a need for providers in [meta.json](#anatomy-of-a-module), Dexter will give you the basic information you need to integrate with that provider on behalf of the App's user.
-You'll have access to the user's token (or tokens, for OAuth1), and some providers might have additional information like the user's ID or username.
 Take a look at the [provider settings](#providers) for details.

 ## Step